amaragab/trading-algorithm-assessment/algo-exercise/getting-started/MYREADME.md

 LOGIC EXPLANATION

-The trading algorithm application is designed to analyze market data, execute trades based on predefined thresholds, manage orders effectively, and provide an interactive user interface (UI) for monitoring and controlling trading activities.
+My trading algorithm application is designed to analyze market data, execute trades based on predefined thresholds, manage orders effectively, and provide an interactive user interface (UI) for monitoring and controlling trading activities.
 Below is a description of the main logic and flow of the application, including both the backend logic and the UI components:

 Market Data Processing:
 * The application begins by receiving market data ticks, which represent real-time bid and ask prices.
 These ticks are processed through the MyAlgoLogic class, where they are evaluated against the predefined buy and sell thresholds (BUY_THRESHOLD and SELL_THRESHOLD).